-It is most helpful to consider self-harm as a continuum, ranging from behaviour which has a strong suicidal intent (for example, some kinds of overdose) to behaviour which is intended to help the person stay alive (such as cutting)' - John Coleman 2004 or discloses the that in instances where a child expresses suicidal ideation or self-harm at he/she has self-harmed, we will contact the parents and ask them to I to their GP for assessment.
-21 Page
+It is most helpful to consider self-harm as a continuum, ranging from behaviour which has a strong suicidal intent (for example, some kinds of overdose) to behaviour which is intended to help the person stay alive (such as cutting)' - John Coleman 2004

 Self-harm is often a means by which a child can release the tension caused by their anxiety, grief or anger.
 It can also be seen as a means of communication, to tell themselves and others that they need help.
 It helps them feel they have a level of control over something in their lives - making 'real' the emotional pain they are unable to express.
+It is our policy that in instances where a child expresses suicidal ideation or self-harm or discloses that he/she has self-harmed, we will contact the parents and ask them to take their child to their GP for assessment.